yannh/kubeconform/Readme.md

 After converting your CRDs to JSON schema files, you can use `kubeconform` to validate your CRs against them:

 ```
-# If the resource Kind is not found in deafult, also lookup in the schemas/ folder for a matching file
+# If the resource Kind is not found in default, also lookup in the schemas/ folder for a matching file
 $ kubeconform -schema-location default -schema-location 'schemas/{{ .ResourceKind }}{{ .KindSuffix }}.json' fixtures/custom-resource.yaml
 ```